pingcap/docs/v3.0/reference/key-monitoring-metrics/tidb-dashboard.md

     - Memory Usage: the statistics of memory usage of different TiDB instances
     - CPU Usage: the statistics of CPU usage of different TiDB instances
     - Connection Count: the number of clients connected to each TiDB instance
-    - Open FD Count: the statistics of the opened file descriptors of different TiDB instances
+    - Open FD Count: the statistics of opened file descriptors of different TiDB instances
     - Goroutine Count: the number of Goroutines of different TiDB instances
     - Go GC Duration: the statistics of GC time of different TiDB instances
     - Go Threads: the number of threads of different TiDB instances